Neutrollized/free-tier-gke/examples/tetragon/README.md

 ### tcp_connect, tcp_sendmsg, and tcp_close
 These kprobes are used for creating a tcp connection, sending data and closing the connection respectively.
-Applying this will add extra entries in the `tetra getevents -o compact` output (or in our case, `gketetra`).
+Applying this will add extra entries in the `tetra getevents -o compact` output (or in our case, `ktetra`).

 ```console
 kubectl apply -f ./tcp-connection.yaml